digime/digime-sdk-nodejs/guides/push-data-overview.md

 // Store the userAccessToken against the current user.
 We can use this for future reads.
 ```

-## 3. Write Data
+## 3. Push Data
 Once you have the `userAccessToken` from the steps above, we can push data!

-Please take a look at write data to find out more about how to format the data to push.
+Please take a look at push data to find out more about how to format the data to push.

 ```typescript
 // ... initialize the SDK